 Tia Noelle Pratt, PhD is a higher education professional, researcher, and inclusion & diversity specialist based in Philadelphia, PA.
 She received her PhD in sociology from Fordham University in 2010.
-A sociologist of religion by training, she is an expert in systemic racism with twenty years of experience researching and writing about how systemic racism impacts African-American Catholic identity.
-In September 2019, she became the Executive Director of the Martin de Porres Foundation in Philadelphia, PA.
-For 2018-19, she was the inaugural Scholar-in-Residence at the Aquinas Center in Philadelphia, PA.
+A sociologist of religion by training, she is an expert in systemic racism with twenty years of experience researching and writing about how systemic racism impacts African-American For 2018-19, she was the inaugural Scholar-in-Residence at the Aquinas Center in Philadelphia, PA.
 She is also the President and Director of Research at TNPratt & Associates, LLC.

 Dr. Pratt’s research examines the intersection of race and religion and the ways systemic racism impacts the experience of religion.
 Using ethnography and in-depth interviews, Dr. Pratt studies the Roman Catholic Church as an institution, providing needed sociological analysis of race and religion.
-Dr. Pratt is currently working on a book project, Black and Catholic, Catholic and Black: Structure, Racism, and Identity in the African-American Catholic Experience.
-This project draws on ethnographic data investigates liturgy as a form of identity work and analyzes how systemic racism in the Catholic Church has resulted in the small number of African-American Catholics.
-This project will also address parish reorganizations resulting from church closings.
+Dr. Pratt is currently working on a book project, Faithful and Devoted: Racism and Identity in the African-American Catholic Experience.
+This project draws on ethnographic data and in-depth interviews to investigate liturgy as a form of identity work and analyzes how systemic racism in the Catholic Church has resulted in the small number of African-American Catholics.
+This project also addresses parish reorganizations resulting from church closings.
 It demonstrates that African-American Catholics have combined the dual heritages of Roman Catholicism and African-American religious traditions such as music, preaching, and commitment to social justice to form a singular identity.

 Additionally, Dr. Pratt conducts research on millennial generation Catholics and their attitudes towards pro-life teachings and young adults’ engagement with society’s major institutions.
 Focusing on how their perspectives can serve as a bellwether for the Church’s political strategy, this research demonstrates that without a major shift, the Church risks losing an entire generation of Roman Catholics.
 In future work, she anticipates focusing on pertinent social justice issues that are of particular concern to the millennial generation including immigration and climate change.
 She anticipates that by focusing on these issues to specifically engage the millennial generation, the Church can avoid losing an entire generation of Catholics, thus ensuring its own survival.